eamonnbell-dur/maoii-workflow/README.md

 ## Installing

-1. Create Python virtualenv
+1. Create a Python virtualenv
+2. Clone this repository (e.g. `gh repo clone eamonnbell-dur/maoii-workflow`)
-2. Install backend dependencies in `maoii-backend/requirements.txt`
+3. Install backend dependencies into the Python virtualenv using `maoii-backend/requirements.txt`
-3. Install frontend dependencies in `maoii-frontend/package.json`
+4. Install frontend dependencies in `maoii-frontend/package.json`, using `npm` or similar (e.g. `yarn`)
-4. Build the frontend using `webpack`
+5. Build the frontend using `webpack`
-5. Install `jq`
+6. Install `jq`

 ## Using